doathe/SummerInternship.BasicWebAPI.Node.js/README.md

 # Summer Internship Basic WebAPI Project w/Node.js
-I worked on mvc architecture and webapi during my internship.
+I worked on MVC architecture and WebAPI during my internship.
 Since it was a subject that I had just learned at that time, my project was a little simpler and involved understanding the basics.

 # Used Technologies: